mshigezumi/Unity-Developer-Test/README.md

 ## Scripts

-Overview of the scripts used in this project, all can be found [here](https://github.com/mshigezumi/Unity-Developer-Test/tree/main/Assets/Scripts).
+Overview of the scripts used in this project, the full scripts can be found [here](https://github.com/mshigezumi/Unity-Developer-Test/tree/main/Assets/Scripts).

 ### PlayerControls.cs